Skjeggy/dataing/README.md

 # dataing
-Repo for notes on computer science, engineer
+My repo for notes on my computer science degree.

 # Hi and welcome! :)